FMCG Inventory Optimisation: Strategies for Improving Performance

 The location of your inventory within the network plays a critical role in optimisation.
 Centralising inventory in one location and distributing it as late as possible can reduce the overall inventory required, as demand from different customers can be pooled.
 However, this must be balanced against the lead times to move inventory..
 A well-optimised network strategy considers both inventory pooling benefits and meeting customer demand in a timely manner.

-Manufacturing and Procurement Optimization
+Manufacturing and Procurement Optimisation

 High inventory levels are often driven by manufacturing teams aiming to increase batch sizes to reduce changeovers and improve throughput without considering downstream impacts.
 This issue can be mitigated by using modelled scenarios to balance changeover costs against inventory carrying costs.
 Focused improvement projects aimed at reducing changeover times—such as implementing Single-Minute Exchange of Dies (SMED), providing specialised training, and standardising processes—can support reducing batch sizes.